Buff-throated Saltator Saltator maximus

 Tempera-viola

-Buff-throated Saltator, Camacã, Bahia, Brazil, March 2004 - click for larger image Serra Bonita, Camacã, Bahia, Brazil
+Buff-throated Saltator, Camacã, Bahia, Brazil, March 2004 - click for larger image Serra Bonita, Camacã, Bahia, Brazil;

 The Buff-throated Saltator is distributed from Mexico, through Central America and into most of northern South America and the Amazonian Basin.
 There is a disjunct population in eastern Brazil.
+See the distribution map at xeno-canto.

 It is found in secondary woodland and forest borders where it forages for fruit, flowers and nectar.
 It rarely eats insects.